pemcg/manageiq-automation-howto-guide/chapter11/event_driven_automation.md

 <br>

-This Instance runs _get\_request\_type_ to find out what sort of automation request has been initiated (notice that at this stage we're running withing the context of an _Automation Request_ (ID: 2000000000004))...
+This Instance runs _get\_request\_type_ to find out what type of automation request has been initiated (notice that at this stage we're running withing the context of an _Automation Request_ (ID: 2000000000004))...

 ```
 Q-task_id([automation_request_2000000000004]) <AEMethod [/ManageIQ/System/Policy/get_request_type]> Starting